pcgilday/dotfiles/README.md

 - common.vim is sourced by both vim and neovim
 - .vimrc is vim specific and uses [vim-plug](https://github.com/junegunn/vim-plug)
 - nvim/init.lua sets up lazy.nvim and nvim plugins

+This setup uses fzf and ag, so those should be installed (included in Brewfile if on MacOS)

 ## zsh